timhaotongwu/cse15l-lab-reports-errror/CSE 15L Week 1 Lab Report.md

 # CSE 15L Week 1 Lab Report
-1. Logging in to account
+First Login in to https://sdacs.ucsd.edu/~icc/index.php, to find out the account and reset passward
-2.